1. Previous: Chapter 3

 Private Properties

-As it is now, you can take any circle and get the value of both radius and pi:
+As it’s currently written, we can take any Circle object and get the value of both radius and pi.

 val smallCircle = Circle(5.2)